 Terry LeBlanc, PhD DD (hc)

 Terry has been active in full-time vocational ministry with the Native North American community since 1978.
-He is currently CEO and Director of Indigenous Pathways overseeing iEmergence and NAIITS.
+He is currently Director Emeritus of NAIITS: An Indigenous Learning Community.
 He has been the recipient of three fellowships and the Student of Highest Distinction award.
 He completed his PhD at Asbury Theological Seminary and was awarded the DD honoris causa by Acadia University in 2015 and by Knox College in 2019.

 Specializations: Theology, World Religions, Community Development Studies